 Concerns about the population-level consequences of non-lethal effects of MFAS exposure are especially relevant for beaked whale populations that live in or around navy training ranges, where sonar is used on a regular basis.
 On the Southern Californian Offshore Range (SCORE) around San Clemente Island, CA, the U.S. Navy regularly employs MFAS in an area that is prime quality habitat for Zc (Barlow et al., 2006; Falcone et al., 2009; Macleod and Mitchell, 2006; Moore and Barlow, 2013).
 Here, MFAS exposure was related to longer time intervals between successive deep dives that are associated with foraging, suggesting that MFAS leads to foraging disruptions in Zc (Falcone et al., 2017).
 A similar setting occurs at the Atlantic Undersea Test and Evaluation Center (AUTEC), which is a U.S. Navy training range in the Bahamas used by a resident population of Blainville’s beaked whales (Mesoplodon densirostris, hereafter Md) (Claridge, 2013).
 Joyce et al. (2019) studied movement and dive profiles of Md at AUTEC during repeated, frequent and intense MFAS exposure associated with naval exercises and found clear and sustained displacement away from the core MFAS areas in the majority of tracked whales.
 Dive profiles during exposure were comparable to post- and pre-exposure profiles, although the proportion of time spent at depths consistent with foraging decreased during initial exposure to MFAS (Joyce et al., 2019).
-Passive acoustic monitoring using bottom-mounted range hydrophones at AUTEC also indicated that Md leave the range, or cease vocalizing, upon exposure to sonar (Moretti et al., 2010; Tyack et al., 2011), and that it may take 1 – 3 d post-exposure before call rates are back to pre-exposure levels (McCarthy et al., 2011).
+Passive acoustic monitoring using bottom-mounted range hydrophones at AUTEC also indicated that Md leave the range, or cease vocalizing, upon exposure to sonar (Moretti et al., 2010; Tyack et al., 2011), and that it may take 1 – 3 d post-exposure before call rates return to pre-exposure levels (McCarthy et al., 2011).
 Taken together, these are strong indications that MFAS use disrupts behavior of beaked whales, leading to ‘lost foraging dives,’ either through cessation of foraging or displacement of whales away from preferred foraging areas.

 Assessing the impact of federal activities on marine mammal populations is required by the United States’ Marine Mammal Protection Act, but translating short-term behavioral responses to population-level consequences has traditionally been difficult.
-The Population Consequences of Disturbance (PCoD) framework (New et al., 2014; Pirotta et al., 2018) addresses this challenge by conceptually linking changes in individual behavior and physiology to changes in vital rates, potentially through chronic changes in individual health (broadly defined as all the internal factors that affect fitness or homeostasis).
+The Population Consequences of Disturbance (PCoD) framework (New et al., 2014; Pirotta et al., 2018) addresses this challenge conceptually by linking changes in individual behavior and physiology to changes in vital rates, potentially through chronic changes in individual health (broadly defined as all the internal factors that affect fitness or homeostasis).
 Modelling these processes requires the formulation of transfer functions that describe how behavior and physiology interact with individual health to determine the vital rates of individuals.
 However, these transfer functions are complex and often of unknown nature, which makes it challenging to assess potential impacts of environmental change or human-induced stressors on wildlife populations.